The Hero’s Problems Deepen

 Have the hero use what she had learned from the theme to solve her problem.

 If you don’t have a theme, have the hero use her brain to solve the problem.
+This will produce a more satisfying ending than just pounding the “x” button.

 This is the last step before the climax.
 The hero is almost there.
 Don’t ruin your ending by falling into cliché and lazy solutions.
 Your hero has already had an epic journey, give her the final battle she deserves.